 |Hybrid||60mpg (estimated)||90g/km (estimated)||8.5 seconds (estimated)|

 The Renault Clio needs little introduction; it has been a stalwart of the small-car class for generations.
-Well, now Nicole and Papa can save a bit on their tax and fuel bills, as Renault has given the car an all-new hybrid engine.
+Well, now Nicole and Papa can save a bit on their tax and fuel bills, as Renault has given the car a new hybrid powertrain.

-Complete with a 1.6-litre, four-cylinder petrol engine, two electric motors and and a 1.2kWh lithium-ion battery to power them, the Clio’s system is similar in principle and ambition to the familiar Toyota hybrid powertrain.
-And Toyota's Yaris and the recently introduced Honda Jazz are the Clio's only direct rivals for now.
+Made up of a 1.6-litre, four-cylinder petrol engine plus two electric motors and a 1.2kWh lithium-ion battery to power them, the Clio’s system is similar in principle and ambition to the familiar Toyota hybrid powertrain.
+Toyota's Yaris and the recently introduced Honda Jazz are the Clio's only direct rivals for now.

 You can’t plug the Clio E-TECH in; it’s not a plug-in hybrid like the Renault Captur E-TECH and Renault Megane E-TECH that also go on sale later this year.
 The Clio's battery simply harvests energy from regenerative braking and the car’s own forward momentum, which it then uses to run the car on electric power alone up to 40mph.